powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 The `iidm.export.xml.anonymised` property is an optional property that defines if the XIIDM exporter anonymises all equipments in the generated file or not.
 Its default value is `false`.

-## iidm.export.xml.skip-extensions
-The `iidm.export.xml.skip-extensions` property is an optional property that defines if the XIIDM exporter skips exporting the network extensions or not.
-Its default value is `false`.

 ## iidm.export.xml.topology-level
 The `iidm.export.xml.topology-level` property is an optional property that defines if the most detailed topology in which the XIIDM exporter can export the network.
 Its default value is `NODE_BREAKER`.